Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

     function CreateBitmapString(bmp : integer) : string;

-Creates a string for the given bitmap.
+Creates a string for the given bitmap, you can use this to save a bitmap for later us, for example loading it again using :ref:`scriptref-bitmapfromstring`.

+.. _scriptref-createbitmap:

 CreateBitmap
 ------------